samlawski/codecookies/flask-2-tutorial/10-pagination-and-query-parameters.md

 cookies = Cookie.query.offset(page_number * items_per_page).limit(items_per_page).all()
 ```

 This would work perfectly fine.
-But `flask_sqlalchemy` has actually some functionality for pagination already built in.
+But `flask_sqlalchemy` has actually some functionality for pagination already built in: the `.paginate()` method.

 ## Configure Pagination